-1-Kings 21:17: "And the Word of the LORD came to Elijah the Tishbite, saying, 'Arise, go down to meet Ahab king of Israel, which is in Samaria: behold, he is in the vineyard of Naboth, where he is gone down to possess it.
-And you shall speak unto him, saying, "Thus says the LORD, 'Have you killed, and also taken possession?"
-And you shall speak unto him, saying, "Thus says the LORD, 'In the place where dogs licked the blood of Naboth shall dogs lick your blood, even yours."....'
-[So when Elijah came down]: ...Ahab said to Elijah, 'Have you found me, O mine enemy?'....
-[Now if sometimes someone brings out a sin to you, you count him as an enemy when you really know they're telling the truth.
-But what it is, you're not willing yet to repent and you want to go against them.] ...
-And he [Elijah] answered, 'I have found you; because you have sold yourself to work evil in the sight of the LORD....
-[This is why repentance is important.] ...
-Behold, I will bring evil upon you, and will take away your posterity, and will cut off from Ahab him that pisses against the wall, and him that is shut up and left in Israel, and will make your house like the house of Jeroboam the son of Nebat, and like the house of Baasha the son of Ahijah, for the provocation wherewith you have provoked Me to anger, and made Israel to sin'" (vs 17-22).
+1-Kings 21:17: "And the Word of the Lord came to Elijah the Tishbite, saying, 'Arise, go down to meet Ahab the king of Israel in Samaria.
+Behold, he is in the vineyard of Naboth where he has gone to possess it.
+And you shall speak to him, saying, "Thus says the LORD, 'Have you killed and also taken possession?"
+And you shall speak to him saying, "Thus says the LORD, 'In the place where the dogs licked the blood of Naboth, dogs shall lick your blood, even yours"" (vs 17-19).

+When Elijah came down, v 20: And Ahab said to Elijah, 'Have you found me, O my enemy?'...."

+If sometimes someone brings out a sin to you, you count him as an enemy when you really know they're telling the truth.
+But what it is, you're not willing to repent, yet, and you want to go against them.

-"And of Jezebel also spoke the LORD, saying, 'The dogs shall eat Jezebel by the wall of Jezreel.'
-Him that dies of Ahab in the city the dogs shall eat; and him that dies in the field shall the fowls of the air eat.
-But there was none like unto Ahab, which did sell himself to work wickedness in the sight of the LORD, whom Jezebel his wife stirred up.
-And he did very abominably in following idols, according to all things as did the Amorites, whom the LORD cast out before the children of Israel" (vs 22-26).
+"...And he [Elijah] answered, 'I have found you because you have sold yourself to work evil in the sight of the LORD.... [this is why repentance is important] ...Behold, I will bring evil upon you and will utterly sweep you away, and will cut off from Ahab him who pisses against the wall, both bond and free in Israel.
+And I will make your house like the house of Jeroboam the son of Nebat, and like the house of Baasha the son of Ahijah, for the provocation with which you have provoked Me to anger, and made Israel to sin.'
+And the LORD also spoke of Jezebel saying, 'The dogs shall eat Jezebel by the wall of Jezreel.
+He who dies of Ahab in the city, the dogs shall eat.
+And he who dies in the field, the birds of the air shall eat.'
+But there was none like Ahab, who sold himself to work wickedness in the sight of the LORD, whom Jezebel his wife stirred up.
+And he did very abominably in following idols, according to all that the Amorites did, whom the LORD cast out before the children of Israel" (vs 20-26).
 So, Elijah left!
+Knowing full well that these were:

+- the words of God

+- the conviction of God

-Knowing full well that these were the words of God!
-The conviction of God!
-The judgment of God!
-Now here's where free-choice comes in: You never know what the person is really going to do in the final analysis.
+- the judgment of God

+Here's where free choice comes in: You never know what the person is really going to do in the final analysis.
 Notice what Ahab did.
 The last one you would ever expect to repent.
 Especially when Elijah came and Ahab said, 'Oh, my enemy!'

-Notice what Ahab did: "And it came to pass, when Ahab heard those words, that he rent his clothes, and put sackcloth upon his flesh, and fasted, and lay in sackcloth, and went softly....
-[Now, I don't know how far that Elijah went, before God recognized that.
+Verse 27: "Then it came to pass when Ahab heard these words, he tore his clothes and put sackcloth upon his flesh, and fasted, and lay in sackcloth and walked softly."

+I don't know how far that Elijah went, before God recognized that.
 But here's the key: As long as there is life there is hope!
-And as long as there is repentance, there is hope.
+And as long as there is repentance, there is hope!
 That's why God is patient and long-suffering.
 That's why Jesus said, 'Forgive seventy times seven.'
 We need to be patient and long-suffering, too.
 So here, after this condemnation, what do you think that he did?
 He repented!
-Now, in repentance can you change God's judgment and God's attitude?
+In repentance can you change God's judgment and God's attitude?
 Yes!

-So notice what God told Elijah to do:] (v 28): ...
-And the Word of the LORD came to Elijah the Tishbite, saying, 'See you how Ahab humbles himself before Me?
-Because he humbles himself before Me, I will not bring the evil in his days: but in his son's days will I bring the evil upon his house'" (vs 27-29).
+Notice what God told Elijah to do, v 28: "And the Word of the Lord came to Elijah the Tishbite, saying, 'Do you see how Ahab humbles himself before Me?
+Because he humbles himself before Me, I will not bring the evil in his days.
+But in his son's days I will bring the evil upon his house" (vs 28-29).